hsoft/xibless/docs/api/layout.rst

     height.
 Instead of automatically determining the layout's height from subviews, you can specify a height with the ``height`` argument.

+    You can specify a ``margin`` argument if you want to force a certain margin between your layout elements.
+If you don't, standard margins will be applied.

+    When placing views with a height that is smaller than the layout's height, we have to decide how to vertically align the view.
+Will it be sent above, below, in the middle?
+You decide.
+If you don't middle is the default alignment.
+Valid values are ``Pack.Above``, ``Pack.Middle``, ``Pack.Below``.

     .. method:: setAnchor(side)

         :param side: One of the :ref:`side-constants`.
 Only vertical ones.